 Day 6: POTOSI CITY & MINE TOUR to UYUNI

-This morning we visit the mining market of Calvario followed by a tour to one of the mines.
-Though there is no longer any silver, the mountain is still being mined, but mainly for tin, lead, zinc and trace amounts of silver.
+This morning we visit the mining market of Calvario followed by a tour of one of the mines.
+Though there is no longer any silver, the mountain is still being mined, but mainly for tin, lead, zinc, and trace amounts of silver.
 When the government withdrew its support in the 1950’s, no longer subsidizing the mining of the mountain, small cooperatives took over.
 In total, 15,000 men from Potosí work the mines.
 The co-ops are formed organically and their members go all in together, investing in equipment and supplies and sharing in the profits and making sacrifices to appease Tío, the devil-like figure that the miners idolize.

 We continue our tour around Potosi visiting some of the colonial highlights such as the Cathedral, San Francisco Monastery, and La Casa de la Moneda (Royal Mint).

 Late this afternoon, we travel to Uyuni where we spend the night.